sequential (38) Interrupting

 .

-John: This article( https://wodewangzhishime.blogspot.com/2022/03/httpswodewangzhishime_73.html ) talk about real interrupt.
+John: Take a look. https://wodewangzhishime.blogspot.com/2022/03/httpswodewangzhishime_73.html .
+It talk about real interrupt.

 Me: OK.

-Me: We call it mask interrupt.
+Me: We call it "mask" interrupt.

 John: In code, how do we interpret a mask interrupt?